veghl/anemia/README.md

 This MATLAB app calculates the likelihood of various anemia types from Complete Blood Count (CBC) data using Ensemble and Tree machine learning classification models.

-- To train and test the machine-learning classification models, the following dataset was used: https://www.kaggle.com/datasets/ehababoelnaga/anemia-types-classification
+- To train and test the machine learning classification models, the following dataset was used: https://www.kaggle.com/datasets/ehababoelnaga/anemia-types-classification

 - To achieve higher accuracy, the dataset was oversampled with the SMOTE algorithm.